 To send the volume data to a web page, a server will be run on the Yun which both serves a web page, and volume data read from port 5678.

-Flask web application framework as a server on the Arduino Yun.
+In this step you will setup the Flask web application framework as a server on the Arduino Yun.
 Flask is a simple python framework for running web applications.
 The web page for this guide is written using Flask because of its support for streaming data through HTML5 server sent events.
 Don't worry if you aren't familiar with Flask or web development, you can still follow the steps below to setup the server and web page.

 First make sure the SD card is connected to the Yun, then connect to the Yun using SSH.
 Once connected execute the following commands to install pip, a python package manager: